korupso/OVinder/documents/progress-log.md

 > ### 12:45
 > I did not really accomplish much yet.
 > This morning mostly consisted of reading the guide on routing for the HERE Maps API and trying to implement it.
 > I did all the configuration and I'll test it for the first time after lunch.
+>
+> ---
+> ### 17:15
+> I did not manage to do what I had planned today.
+> My laptop crashed multiple times, since the native update function updates much too often.
+> I may create a demo project just to try this functionality out, since it takes ages to compile and crashed aren't a very fast error as well.